 EndNote advises NOT to create your Library in a cloud environment, such as OneDrive, Dropbox or Google Drive as your EndNote Library may become corrupt or damaged.
 You can however, save a compressed backup file in the Cloud and restore it to your desktop/hard drive if needed.

-Each library is made up of a file with the extension .ENL (your main database) plus a corresponding .DATA folder (this includies your PDFs, other attachments, figures, groups etc).
+Each EndNote library is made up of a file with the extension .enl plus a corresponding .DATA folder (this includes your PDFs, other attachments, figures, groups etc).
 The best method to back up both files together is to create a Compressed Library.

 Check the guides on this EndNote help page.
 Check the tabs at the top for more information.